Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Evaluation

-\Cref{tab:blockspecs} summarizes the per-block specifications.
-Blocks allow us a more targeted evaluation of depth (i.e., investigate optimization as we stack repeated blocks) and width, and reduce noise from certain implementation quirks or other factors that affect compiler efficacy.
+Blocks enable a more targeted evaluation of depth (i.e., investigating optimization as we stack repeated blocks) and width, and reduce noise from certain implementation quirks or other factors that affect compiler efficacy.
 The multi-head attention (MHA) block uses ReLU nonlinearity.
 We use channels in convolutional blocks and embedding dimensions for MHA blocks to parameterize block widths when investigating batch-width friction.
-We found that varying kernel and input sizes similarly affect batch-width friction as increasing the channels.
-To simplify, we only report results with the kernel size fixed at $3 \times 3$ and input size $3 \times 244 \times 244$.
+We found that varying kernel and input sizes have a similar effect on batch-width friction as increasing the number of channels.
+To simplify, we only report results with the kernel size fixed at $3 \times 3$ and the input size set to $3 \times 224 \times 224$.
 In MHA block experiments, we fix the sequence length to ten for the input tensor and consider the embedding dimensions to parameterize the block width.
+The block-level configurations are not intended to define parameter- or FLOP-equivalent convolutional and MHA architectures.
+Instead, they provide representative operating points for analyzing compiler behavior under controlled changes in width, depth, and batch size. \Cref{plot:speedup_throughput_inc_stacks_rel_combined} reports the broader width and depth sweep, while \Cref{tab:depth_scaling_conv} and \Cref{tab:depth_scaling_mha} summarize selected intermediate batch-size configurations through slope and retention metrics.
+This separation keeps the qualitative trend visible across the full sweep and the quantitative comparison focused on operating points large enough for batching effects to dominate launch overheads, but not so large that the largest configurations dominate the results through resource saturation.
+Convolutional width is parameterized by the number of channels, while MHA width is parameterized by the embedding dimension; these parameters affect compute and memory pressure differently, but both serve as the primary width controls within their respective block families.
+Thus, the comparison should be interpreted as a normalized compiler-behavior comparison across representative operating points, rather than as a claim of architectural equivalence between convolutional and attention blocks.